awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-about-aws-runpatchbaseline.md

 For information about viewing patch compliance data, see [About patch compliance](sysman-compliance-about.md#sysman-compliance-monitor-patch)\.

-## AWS\-RunPatchBaseline parameters<a name="patch-manager-about-aws-runpatchbaseline-parameters"></a>
+## `AWS-RunPatchBaseline` parameters<a name="patch-manager-about-aws-runpatchbaseline-parameters"></a>

-**AWS\-RunPatchBaseline** supports five parameters\.
+`AWS-RunPatchBaseline` supports five parameters\.
 The `Operation` parameter is required\.
 The `InstallOverrideList`, `BaselineOverride`, and `RebootOption` parameters are optional\. `Snapshot-ID` is technically optional, but we recommend that you supply a custom value for it when you run `AWS-RunPatchBaseline` outside of a maintenance window\.
 Patch Manager can supply the custom value automatically when the document is run as part of a maintenance window operation\.

 **Topics**
 + [Parameter name: `Operation`](#patch-manager-about-aws-runpatchbaseline-parameters-operation)